CSCfi/csc-user-guide/docs/apps/bs.md

 bs list datasets
 ```

-Single dataset can be downloaded to Puhtri with the command:
+Single dataset can be downloaded to Puhti with the command:
 ```text
 bs download dataset -i dataset_id -o local_download_dir
 ```